chaos786/flight-reservation/README.md

 - Created a web application where logged in users as well as search and book flights.
 - Added feature to register new users and implement login.
 - Used Spring Data JPA(hibernate) as an ORM to interact with the MYSQL database.
-- Designed front end templates using thymeleaf and styled them using Bootstrap and Css.
-- Used bower.js to install jquery and bootstrap dependencies.
-- Created Integration layer(REST API) for flight checkin microservice to check in passengers with reservations.

 #### Database Model